-\end{Thm} This is our first main result.
-This means that we can regard $\wt{\scrH(x)}$ as the union of the residue field of the center of $x$ in birational models.
-To construct suitable birational models are often very difficult central problems in birational algebraic geometry or arithmetic geometry: for instance, log resolution, semistable reduction, minimal model, canonical model, Iitaka fibration, Mori fibration among others.
-Morally speaking, one main feature of the double residue field is it is defined intrinsically in terms of purely non-archimedean world, without relying on good model construction, while it captures certain important information on birational models as we show here.
+It asserts that $\wt{\scrH(x)}$ can be regarded as the union of the residue fields of the center of $x$ in birational models.
+To construct suitable birational models is a very difficult central problem in birational algebraic geometry or arithmetic geometry: for instance, log resolution, semistable reduction, minimal model, canonical model, Iitaka fibration, Mori fibration among others.
+Morally speaking, one main feature of the Berkovich double residue field is that it is defined intrinsically in terms of purely non-archimedean world, without relying on good model construction, while it captures important information on birational models, as we show here.

-We call $x\in X^{\rm an}$ monomial valuation if $x$ satisfies the conditions that we will see later $(\S 4 )$.
-From now on, we focus on these monomial valuations.
-The following is our second main result.